th-ingolstadt/INF-M-warp802.11p/ReferenceDesigns/w3_802.11/python/wlan_exp/docs/source/node.rst

 Tx/Rx Packet Counts
 ```````````````````
 These WlanExpNode commands are used to to interact with the counts framework.
-Counts are kept for for
+Counts are kept for for each node in the station info list.
+If promiscuous
-each association (the counts that are kept can be found as part of the `log entry types
-<http://warpproject.org/trac/wiki/802.11/wlan_exp/log/entry_types>`_).
-If promiscuous counts are enabled,
+counts are enabled, then the node will keep counts for every MAC address
-then the node will keep counts for every MAC address overheard (whether the node is associated or not).
-In
+overheard (whether the node is in the station info list or not).
+In order to
-order to keep the maximum number of counts recorded on the node to a reasonable amount, there is a maximum number
+keep the maximum number of counts recorded on the node to a reasonable amount,
-of counts implemented in the C code.
-When that maximum is reached, then the oldest counts structure of an
+there is a maximum number of counts implemented in the C code.
+When that
+maximum is reached, then the oldest counts structure of an unassociated node
-unassociated node will be overwritten.
+will be overwritten.

 .. automethod:: wlan_exp.node.WlanExpNode.counts_configure_txrx
 .. automethod:: wlan_exp.node.WlanExpNode.counts_get_txrx